 Attractions in Bohinj

 Though the water in Lake Bohinj is colder, much more so than its cousin Lake Bled, its considerably bigger size means there’s more room for you to kayak, paddle board or canoe your way around.
 With high, snowcapped mountains as backdrop and countless secluded spot you can hide away in and plenty of great photo opportunities.

-As the largest permanent lake in Slovenia, it is 1km long and 4.35 km wide – the towns of Ukanc and Ribcev Laz border its west and east respectively, with its north bank only able to fit a walking trail before the landscape rise into the mountains.
-The south bank is a similar story, save this time it’s a main road that lies before he mountain.
+As the largest permanent lake in Slovenia, it is 1km long and 4.35 km wide – the towns of Ukanc and Ribcev Laz border its west and east respectively, with its north bank only able to fit a walking trail before the landscape rises into the mountains.
+The south bank is a similar story, save this time it’s the main road that lies before the mountain.